![]() |

 think it is too expensive to shop there, but I find some of my best buys at this store.
 They have great sales and double coupons up to 99 cents.
 During this shopping adventure, I was being interviewed by a writer doing a story for a local publication on saving money at the grocery store.
 I used some of the coupons I had for free items in addition to the cents-off coupons I had to show the writer the full range of coupons available.
 The coupons I used came from completing surveys for the manufacturer, requesting coupons from the manufacturer via e-mail or cutting the coupons in the Sunday paper.
 The store also had a number of good sales that week and they matched nicely with the coupons I had.
 The coupon policy allows customers to double up to three identical coupons per day and up to a total of 20 coupons per day.
 If there were no limits, the savings would have been even higher.

 deli tortellini salad, 100% whole wheat bread, yogurt, pasta, pasta sauce, cat treats, dog food, tea bags, popcorn shrimp, canola oil, tissues, toothbrushes, sour cream, salad dressing, pudding, potato chips and popcorn.
 There were items from a number of different departments in the store, except for the meat department.
 Last week London Broil was on sale, so I stocked up on meat then.
-CVS Extra Care Bucks Deals February 17, 2008 The items in the picture below were purchased using a combination of sales, manufacturer's coupons, Extra Care Bucks earned from previous transactions and a CVS gift card (earned from credit card reward points from a credit card that I pay off every single month and never carry a balance on).
+CVS Extra Care Bucks Deals February 17, 2008 The items in the picture above were purchased using a combination of sales, manufacturer's coupons, Extra Care Bucks earned from previous transactions and a CVS gift card (earned from credit card reward points from a credit card that I pay off every single month and never carry a balance on).
 ECB's are coupons that print out at the end of the receipt and can be used on almost anything in the store.
 I paid ZERO for $72.00 worth of product and earned another $19.00 in ECB's!
 Here are the details: I bought the following items to qualify for a Buy $30 get $15 ECB deal on Proctor and Gamble products: 1 Kotex Pads sale $2.50 1 Palmolive dishsoap sale .99 2 packs 8 count Energizer batteries sale $5.29 each 2 packs 12 count Cottenelle TP sale $5.99 each 1 pack Viva 8 count paper towels sale $6.49 I also bought these items to get my total up to $50: 1 Hershey's Kisses bag clearance 75% off - .75 3 Valentines Snicker hearts 75% oss - .17 each 2 Colgate Total 4.2 oz sale $2.99 2 Arrid XX deoderant - used BOGO raincheck for price of $1.54 ea.
 1 Diet 7-up 2 ltr $1.79 1 CVS brand Apple Juice 64 oz $2.49 1 Dial Soap 3 pack $2.79 1 CVS 2 oz Hand Sanitizer $1.49 Then I used the following coupons: $10 off $50 purchase (CVS coupon that printed at bottom of a previous receipt a week ago) $19.99 ECB coupons (from deals last week) $2 Kotex coupon (from mailer a couple months ago) .25 Palmolive coupon (from Sunday paper) $2 Energizer coupon (from tear pad in various stores last couple months) $2 Energizer coupon .75 Cottonelle coupon (from mailer) .75 Cottonelle coupon .55 Viva coupon (from mailer) $1 Colgate printable coupon (from Colgate website) $1 Colgate printable coupon .55 Arrid coupon (from Sunday coupons) .55 Arrid coupon .30 Dial coupon (from Sunday coupons) $1.49 Free hand sanitizer coupon from CVS cash register receipt Total owed after coupons and ECB's was $9.47 I used the gift card from cashing in credit card reward points to pay for the difference.
 Out of Pocket = $0.00 Earned $15 ECB's for Proctor and Gamble deal (buy $30 get $15 ECB) Earned $4 ECB's from Colgate deal ($2 per tube) I do love CVS!
 Triple Coupon Promotion at Harris Teeter, Raleigh, NC July 26, 2007 The groceries pictured above were purchased for a total of 14 cents by coupling sales, tripled coupons and rain checks.
 Subtotal before sales and coupons: $130.55 Paid: 14 cents!
 Savings 99% The items I purchased included hummus, vegetarian soy "chicken" patties, vegetarian soy "sausage" links, crescent rolls, steamfresh corn, american cheese, light beef hotdogs, pasta sauce, pasta side, balance protein bars, mustard (like I really needed more mustard!), and a bag of candy to get me into the positive when my order ended up being negative 65 cents.
 Triple Coupon Promotion at Harris Teeter August 18, 2006 On August 18, 2006, I purchased the groceries shown above at a Harris Teeter grocery store.
 They were tripling coupons with a face value up to 99 cents.
 I stocked up on Mott's 100% juice, Jif peanut butter, canned Tyson chicken, Lipton tea, bottled ice water (especially good during hurricane season!), Dole fruit bowls, Sargento cheese slices, Trix yogurt, Ziploc sandwich and snack bags, ice cream, brownie mix, Pop Tarts, Skippy, Reese's snack bars, and toaster struedel.
 We also bought some California roll sushi, but we ate it before I took the picture!
-Yum!
 Subtotal before sales prices & coupons: $188.88 Total Paid: 5 cents ! ($.05) Savings: 99.99% Shopping at Food Lion August 10, 2006 On August 10, 2006, I purchased the groceries shown above at Food Lion for only $2.44.
 There is over $60 worth of items including hand soap, bars of soap, cereal, soda, yogurt, baking spray, bananas, canned fruit, sandwich buns, crackers and chips.
 Food Lion does not double or triple coupons.
 Total Paid: $2.44 Savings: 96% Shopping at Lowe's Foods February 13, 2006 On Monday, February, 13, 2006, Lowe's Foods grocery store in the Raleigh, NC area, tripled coupons with a face value of up to 99 cents.
 So, for instance, 75 cent coupons were actually tripled to $2.25.
 Here is my total for all the groceries you see in the picture above: Subtotal before sales prices & coupons: $210.03 Total Paid: $13.96 Savings: 94% |

-| Copyright 2005-2007 smartspendingresources.com.
+Copyright 2005-2014 smartspendingresources.com.
 All Rights Reserved |